Propranolol (By mouth)

 - Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.

-- Propranolol extended-release capsules should be taken at bedtime (10 p.m.).
-This medicine may be taken with or without food.
-However, you should take it the same way each time.
+- Extended-release capsule: Take at bedtime.
+This medicine may be taken with or without food, but always take it the same way each time.

-- Measure the oral liquid medicine with the dropper that comes with the medicine.
+- Oral liquid: Measure your dose with the dropper that comes with the package.
 You may mix the liquid with water or juice to make it easier to swallow.

 Drugs and Foods to Avoid